one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 4. In the Windows Security box enter the AD Domain Admin credentials you specified earlier.
 5. Click **Ok** on the Welcome screen, **Ok** on the Computer Name/Domain Changes window, **Close**, then **Restart Now**.

-## Task 7 - Install Azure Active Directory
+## Exercise 7 - Install Azure Active Directory

 1. In the Azure Portal, click  **+Create a resource** and then select **Identity**, then **Azure Active Directory**.
 2. Enter the following on the **Create directory tab**: